Backlund, Gaudreau score 2 goals each as Flames top Avs, 6-3

 Gabriel Landeskog had two goals and Jarome Iginla scored for Colorado, which has now lost nine straight at home for the first time since moving to Denver.
 The Avalanche are 0-8-1 at Pepsi Center since beating the Los Angeles Kings 4-1 on Nov.
 15.

+''We're standing here and it's Dec.
+27th.
+We know what we have to do to win hockey games,'' Landeskog said. ''We showed it in Chicago.
+Tonight we got away from certain things and it's unacceptable.''

 Calgary trailed 1-0 after the first period but used the Avalanche to take a 4-2 lead into the third.
-Backlund scored on shots that went off Colorado defenders, Gaudreau banked a shot off the glass behind the net and off goaltender Calvin Pickard to make it 3-1 and Sam Bennett had a tip that deflected off Carl Soderberg's skate.
+Backlund scored on shots that went off Colorado defenders, Gaudreau banked a shot off the glass behind the net and off Pickard to make it 3-1 and Sam Bennett had a tip that deflected off Carl Soderberg's skate.

+''Good things happen when you get pucks to the net and we found a way to get a couple of greasy goals,'' Gaudreau said.

-Gaudreau and Kris Versteeg scored goals in the third period sandwiched around Landeskog's second of the night.
+Gaudreau and Versteeg scored goals in the third period sandwiched around Landeskog's second of the night.

 Colorado's frustration boiled over after Gaudreau's second goal.
 Blake Comeau drew an unsportsmanlike conduct penalty and a game misconduct and was tossed from the game.